zacharycohn/acqstack-journeymap/_pages/external-clients/bizdev.md

 title: Business Development
 ---

-### How long does this process usually take?

-The length of time in Biz Dev is highly variable depending on the urgency of the agency’s needs and how familiar the agency is with how TTS works.

 ### What happens in this stage?

 Biz Dev happens in three primary ways:

 1. Repeat business with an agency who has been a TTS partner before
-2. Inbound request from a referral or from hearing about TTS’s track record
+2. Inbound request from an agency via a referral or from hearing about TTS’s track record
-3. TTS staff making outbound inquiries for important projects we can help execute
+3. TTS staff making outbound inquiries to agencies for important projects we can help execute (essentially cold calls)

 TTS evaluates each potential project based on whether an acquisition is the right thing for the agency to do at the time, especially compared to alternatives (for example, building a small prototype instead to validate initial assumptions).

 TTS and the agency mutually agree to move forward and work together on an assisted acquisition.

+### How long does this process usually take?

+The length of time in Biz Dev is highly variable depending on the urgency of the agency’s needs and how familiar the agency is with how TTS works.

 ### Who is involved in this stage?